SRM19/TariffCompare/README.md

 ## Steps to Run

-1. Restore the Nuget packages from Nuget Package Manager
+1. Restore the Nuget packages from Nuget Package Manager/Package Manager Console

 2. Launch the Console application from Visual Studio start up